JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 JURA GIGA 10: Price & availability

 The JURA GIGA 10 retails for $4,999.
 It is, without a doubt, one of the most expensive at-home coffee machines on the market.
-This reflects the amount of tech that's packed into the huge appliance, but sadly makes it an unaffordable option for most.
-You can find the GIGA 10 at the JURA website, or at Amazon, Williams Sonoma, and 1st in Coffee for around the same price.
+This price reflects the amount of tech packed into the huge appliance, but sadly, it makes it unaffordable for most.
+You can find the GIGA 10 at the JURA website or at Amazon, Williams Sonoma, and 1st in Coffee for around the same price.

-At the time of writing it's the third most expensive machine in JURA's range, behind the GIGA X7 and the GIGA X8 - both of which are professional coffee machines, suited to offices and workspaces.
-Because of the GIGA 10's size, weight and price - I was surprised that it isn't labelled similarly.
-It's instead marketed for home use over commercial use.
+At the time of writing, it's the third most expensive machine in JURA's range, behind the GIGA X7 and the GIGA X8 - both professional coffee machines suited to offices and workspaces.
+Because of the GIGA 10's size, weight, and price - I was surprised it isn't labeled similarly.
+Instead, it's marketed for home use rather than commercial use.

 The first thing you notice about the JURA GIGA 10 is just how massive it is.
-It was delivered to me in a crate, rolled to my door on a dolly by the delivery driver.
-There was work being done in my kitchen at the time so I had to store it upstairs for the day.
+The delivery driver delivered it to me in a crate, rolling it to my door on a dolly.
+There was work being done in my kitchen at the time, so I had to store it upstairs for the day.
 And trust me, getting it upstairs was a mission.

 Inside the crate was the coffee machine, the milk system, and a set of cleaning wipes with instructions.